 Metrics like reporting rate, failure rate, and time-to-report start to answer those questions.
 Not perfectly, but far more accurately than completion ever will.

-They reflect behavior under real conditions and that’s the key difference: they measure response, not participation.
+They reflect behavior under real conditions and that’s the key difference: they measure how people respond rather than whether they participated.

 Why this creates the illusion of progress